 top of page

-Disabled/Chronically Ill Characters in Middle Grade Horror and Fantasy Books
+Disabled Characters in Middle Grade Horror and Fantasy Books

-(LAST UPDATED: 10/27/24)
+(LAST UPDATED: 11/15/25)

-If someone told me that I didn't actually have gastroparesis (a paralyzed stomach) but in fact a necromancer had cut me open at birth and given me a zombie's stomach and THAT'S why I can't digest normal food because I actually need to be eating brains, well...I don't think I'd be any better off, actually, but it might be more comforting than a doctor looking me in the eye and saying, "We don't know what caused it.
+If someone told me, for example, that I didn't actually have gastroparesis (a paralyzed stomach) but in fact a necromancer had cut me open at birth and given me a zombie's stomach and THAT'S why I can't digest normal food because I actually need to be eating brains, well...I don't think I'd be any better off, actually, but it might be more comforting than a doctor looking me in the eye and saying, "We don't know what caused it.
 We don't know how to fix it.
 It is what it is."

 (Side note: I've always wondered how zombies digest brains.
 Do their stomachs still work?
 Do some zombies have gastroparesis?
 Do they have to blend up brain smoothies to make it easier to digest?
 I think I see a new story in my future...)

-For me as a kid and teen, fantasy and horror novels were the perfect place for me to explore my fears about my disability and chronic illnesses.
+For me as a kid and teen, fantasy and horror novels were the perfect place for me to explore my fears about my disabilities and chronic illnesses.
 Even to find comfort and the beginnings of acceptance and pride in who I am.

 It's to that end that I've created this ongoing list of disabled and/or chronically ill characters in middle grade horror and fantasy books.
 So without further ado...